unixpariah/nh/README.md

 [nix-output-monitor]: https://github.com/maralorn/nix-output-monitor
 [nvd]: https://khumba.net/projects/nvd

-NH would not be posible without that nh runs under the hood:
+NH would not be possible without that nh runs under the hood:

 - Tree of builds with [nix-output-monitor].
 - Visualization of the upgrade diff with [nvd].